juanechenique9/test/README.md

 ## Important

-To go to the country details you must select it.
+To go to the country details you must select the row